Rhapis multifida

 Related Products

-ficus microcarpa tree
+Strange trunk ficus bonsai tree

 Ficus are one of the most popular large houseplants, they are easy and low maintenance.
 The best outdoor bonsai plants for offices and homes, Its a excellent landscape trees which has good tolerance to winter and summer season.
 The ficus bonsai is also proved to be one of the best air purifier tree